-The project is leased to the school district in accordance with the provisions of the Emergency School Leasing Authority Act as described in Section 37-7-351, et seq., Miss.
+The project is loaned to the school district in accordance with the provisions of the Emergency School Leasing Authority Act as described in Section 37-7-351, et seq., Miss.
 Code Ann.
 (1972).
-The agreement represents a finance purchase under which ownership of the project will transfer to the school district upon complete retirement of the trust certificates.
+The agreement transfers ownership of the project to the school district upon complete retirement of the trust certificates.
 The school district is obligated to make payments to the trustee in an amount equal to the debt service requirements for the trust certificates.
 The payments by the school district are used by the trustee to pay the principal and interest payments due on the trust certificates.

-It is not anticipated the project will have sufficient value to satisfy the certificates in the event the school district defaults under the agreement; therefore, the source of payment of the certificates is the responsibility of the school district.
-See Note 5 for details regarding the debt service requirement on the trust certificates.
+It is not anticipated the project will have sufficient value to satisfy the certificates in the event the school district defaults; therefore, the source of payment of the certificates is the responsibility of the school district.
+See Note 6 for details regarding the debt service requirement on the trust certificates.